narr/dot-game/DOC.md

 - When a dot is removed by reaching to the bottom of the screen, the score should be decreased based on the dot's value.

+[Performance Improvement]

+- Use requestAnimationFrame for smooth animation (60 FPS)
+- Use event delegation on Dot click and other events for memory efficiency

 ## Prerequisites

 [Node.js](https://nodejs.org/en/) >= version 10.0.0